mitchlloyd/mitchlloyd.github.io/_posts/2015-11-01-still-programming-3.md

 business has become more important.
 It's all about more signal, less noise.

-To anyone exploring options for a first career or the next: if you thrive on communication, problem solving, and craft then I think you'll love programming.
+To anyone exploring options for a first career or the next: if you thrive on communication, problem solving, and craft then you'll love programming.